ENV/GEO- 450 / ATM 550: PALEOCLIMATOLOGY

-This class is designed to introduce the diverse field of research into paleoclimatology and climatic reconstruction.
+This class is designed to introduce the students to the diverse field of paleoclimatology and climate reconstruction.
 The class will specifically focus on the use of natural archives (ice cores, tree rings, corals, cave deposits, etc.,) to reconstruct environmental, climatic, and atmospheric change over a range of time scales.
 The primary timescales of interest will be the Holocene, and the past 1000 years, but we will also examine some longer reconstructions spanning the late Pleistocene.
-In the process we will cover a range of topics in lecture that will provide an introduction to climatology, age dating techniques, statistical analysis, climatic proxies (tracers), and paleoclimatic reconstructions.
+In the process we will cover a range of topics in lecture that will provide an introduction to natural climatic forcings and variability, age dating techniques, statistical analysis, climatic proxies (natural archives), and paleoclimatic reconstruction techniques.

 Topics (not necessarily covered in this order):